CristianMarin19/imaginacms-icommerceOpenpay/README.md

 ```

 #### Confirmation Code
-The verification code will be saved in the payment method configurations automatically
+ - The verification code will be saved in the payment method configurations automatically
+ - Remember verify the code in the openpay admin panel
+ - You can find the code in the payment method configuration or in laravel log file

 ## Sandbox
 Account: https://sandbox-dashboard.openpay.co